Gainutdinov/GUI-app-for-patch-notifications/README.md

 # GUI-app-for-patch-notifications
-basic GUI app for sending email notification for server owners
+basic GUI app for sending an email notification for server owners